What is Direct Debit?

 Timely payments: With Direct debits, you get paid on time.
 Since direct debits are automatic, you do not have to chase customers for payments.
 When you get paid on time, you can pay your suppliers on time and plan for your future with more confidence.

-Saves you time: With direct debits, you save time.
-You need to set up a direct debit payment only once.
+Saves you time: You need to set up a direct debit payment only once, thus saving time.
 All is needed is for your customer to share their bank account details and authorize you to take payments.
 Once this is done, payments are debited automatically from the customers on time.

 Payments are safer: Direct debits are bank-to-bank transfers hence are totally safe.
 Since the payments are made directly from one bank account to the other with no other party in between, there is a much lesser risk of fraud.

-Saves you money: Direct debits are bank-to-bank transfers.
-Hence, you do not have to spend money to cover the costs of using card networks.
+Saves you money: Since they are bank-to-bank transfers, you do not have to spend money to cover the costs of using card networks.
 Thus, you can channel your funds to other pressing matters.

 Easier for your customers: Direct debits are safe and easy for consumers and thus a popular choice.
 Direct debit payments help you to offer more flexibility to your customers.
 This helps in building loyalty and stickiness with your brand.